KaiTheRedNinja/NPAmbsGuide/Notes.docc/Topics/Product Knowledge/Product Knowledge.md

 Hands on learning!

+I'm trying to remember these using an <doc:Ambs-Mind-Palace>

 ## Academic Schools

 The eight academic schools in Ngee Ann Polytechnic are, with their most popular course: